 One Church.
 One Mission—Guidelines for Administering USCCB National Collections in Dioceses

 For more information, please contact the National Collections staff at 202-541-3346 or firstname.lastname@example.org.
-We truly appreciate your support of the Collection for the Catholic Campaign for Human Development.
+We truly appreciate your support of the Collection for the Solidarity Fund for the Church in Africa.

 By accepting this message, you will be leaving the website of the